Skip to main content

-Run extension-wide logic in background contexts with clear support for both MV2-style background scripts and MV3 service workers.
+Run extension-wide logic in background contexts with clear support for both Manifest V2 (MV2) background scripts and Manifest V3 (MV3) service workers.
+Extension.js reads background entries from manifest.json and compiles them into dedicated background outputs.
+It applies browser-specific reload behavior during development.

 Background capabilities